pimcore/studio-ui-bundle/doc/07_SDK_Overview/README.md

 ### Plugin Architecture

-Overview how a plugin would be integrated in the Pimcore Studio Core lifecycle
+Overview how a plugin would be integrated in the Pimcore Studio Core lifecycle:

 ![Plugin architecture](./../img/plugin-architecture.jpg)